Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-As discussed earlier, model $\mathcal{P}$ may impose equality constraints on $P$ for two reasons: first, if the law $P$ inherits equality constraints imposed by the model $\mathcal{Q}$, and second, if the mere existence of a single $Q$ that aligns with the specific conditionals in each source places restrictions on $P$, as seen in \autoref{example:transporting} scenario (iii.a).
+As discussed earlier, model $\mathcal{P}$ may impose equality constraints on $P$ for two reasons: first, if the law $P$ inherits equality constraints imposed by the model $\mathcal{Q}$, and second, if the mere existence of a single $Q$ that aligns with the specific conditionals in each source places restrictions on $P$, as seen in \cref{example:transporting} scenario (iii).
 This distinction is crucial because it affects the structure of the set of influence functions of pathwise differentiable functionals of the observed data law $P$.
-To facilitate a clear distinction in later sections between the two sources of restrictions in model $\mathcal{P}$, we introduce the following definition.
+To facilitate a clear distinction in later sections between the two sources of restrictions in model $\mathcal{P}$, we introduce the following definition. \begin{definition} Given a fused-data model $\left( \mathcal{Q},\mathcal{P},\mathcal{C}\right) $ with respect to $\left( Q_{0},P_{0}\right) $, the \emph{extended observed data model} is defined as $\mathcal{P}^{ext}=\bigcup_{Q\in \mathcal{Q}^{np}} \mathcal{P}_{Q}$ where $\mathcal{Q}^{np}\supseteq \mathcal{Q}$ is the collection of all laws on the sample space of $W$ that are mutually absolutely continuous with $Q_{0}$. \end{definition} Note that $\mathcal{P}^{ext}$ imposes equality constraints on $P$ if and only if the mere existence of some law $Q$ that aligns with $P$ according to $\mathcal{C}$ creates equality constraints on $P$.